catalina17/academic-website/content/authors/admin/_index.md

 # - Visitors
 ---

 I am a third-year PhD student at the [Department of Computer Science and Technology](https://cst.cam.ac.uk), University of Cambridge, supervised by [Pietro Liò](https://www.cl.cam.ac.uk/~pl219/) and affiliated with [King's College](https://www.kings.cam.ac.uk).
-My research focuses on learning from complex-structured data in multimodal and relational settings.
+My research focuses on multimodal and relational learning in challenging scenarios (for example, in the presence of an added temporal dimension or at large scale).

-Ever since my MPhil year, I have been considerably involved in academic and department life - supervising several courses, interviewing undergraduate applicants, supervising undergraduate final year projects and master's research projects, being the chair of [women@CL](https://www.cst.cam.ac.uk/women) in 2018-19 and deputy chair for 2019-20.
+Ever since my MPhil degree, I have been constantly involved in academic life - supervising several courses, interviewing undergraduate applicants, (co-)supervising undergraduate final year projects and master's research projects, being the chair of [women@CL](https://www.cst.cam.ac.uk/women) in 2018-19 and deputy chair for 2019-20.

 In my "free time", I row with the Women's First Boat in King's College, play guitar/sing in a rock band and chase my favourite bands on tour. 🎼